ytsuchiya-work/databricks-apps-examples/dash-dbx-writeback/README.md

 - 🎨 **Modern UI**: Built with Dash Mantine Components

 ## Running Locally

+### Architecture Overview

+This application **always connects to Databricks Lakebase PostgreSQL** - both when running locally and when deployed to Databricks Apps.
+The only difference is how credentials are provided:

+- **Local Development**: You manually set environment variables in a `.env` file
+- **Databricks Deployment**: Environment variables are automatically injected from the database resource

+### Environment Configuration

+The application uses **standard PostgreSQL environment variables** (`PGHOST`, `PGPORT`, etc.) that point to your Databricks Lakebase instance.

+### Setup Steps

 1. Clone this repo to your local machine:
    ```bash